 New complex at 303 E Chalmers

-The property at 303 E Chalmers was redeveloped into a multi-million dollar, state of the art, apartment complex complete with fraternal space below in 2021.
-This is a first of its kind concept that allows our members to have luxury apartment living with the benefits of greek life.
+The property at 303 E Chalmers was redeveloped into a multi-million-dollar, state-of-the-art, apartment complex, complete with fraternal space below, in 2021.
+This first-of-its-kind concept allows our members to combine luxury apartment living with the benefits of Greek life.